stevedang125/angular5nodejs/readme.md

 # Daily fun tasks:

 This program is a personal daily task manager created for fun.
-It supports encyrpted logins for each user, task lookup, deletion and insertion!
+It supports encrypted logins for each user, task lookup, deletion and insertion!

 This project utilizes the MEAN stack: MongoDB(mLab), Express, Angular5, and NodeJS